 In the old days, online shopping was almost a thing of extravagance and generally seen as quite risky.
 Well, those days are long gone.
-Shopping online is catching up with in-store shopping, and it’s currently one of the most competitive markets in the world.
+Shopping online has successfully caught up with in-store shopping, and it’s currently one of the most competitive markets in the world.

 We gathered the most recent and relevant ecommerce statistics to get you in the loop with the latest trends and predictions for the future development of the market.
 Keep reading to get the scoop!

 Ecommerce Stats Highlights—Editor’s Choice

 - The growth rate of the global ecommerce market was 27.6% in 2020.